ComputerDruid/factorio-book/Circuit Network Basics.md

-A circuit network is a red or green wire which connects 2 or more buildings:
+A circuit network is a red or green wire which connects two or more buildings:

 ![Screenshot_20251004_105857](attachments/Screenshot_20251004_105857.png)